alexdrone/YAS/README.md

   ruleType: .object))
 ```

-Use your custom define object expression in any stylesheet rule
+Use your custom define object expression in any stylesheet rule.

 ```yaml